brooklynrail/brooklynrail-platform/content/events/2020/09/suzanne-lacy-with-common-ground-3-with-patrisse-kahn-cullors.md

       is a founding member of two initiatives dedicated to fighting discrimination against women in the art world -- The Feminist Art Project (TFAP) and Feminist Curators United (FcU)."
+poets:
+  - person: sara-deniz-akant
+    event_bio: "Sara Deniz Akant is a Turkish-American poet, educator, and performer.
+Her first collection, Babette (Rescue Press 2015), won the Black Box Award in Poetry.
+She is currently a PhD candidate in English at the CUNY Graduate Center.
+She lives in Brooklyn. "
+    related_links: []
 date: 2020-09-17 13:00:00 -0500
 end_date: 2020-09-17 14:30:00 -0500
 series: 3